docc-lab/pythia/README.md

 The `pythia_server` folder contains an independent rust project, whose documentation should be built separately, in the same way.

-## Contribution

-Contribution is welcomed in general.

-- Pythia is opensource under BSD 2-Clause License
-- WIP

 ## Pythia repositories

 - [This repo](https://github.com/docc-lab/reconstruction): Pythia agent and controller.
 - [openstack-build-ubuntu](https://github.com/docc-lab/openstack-build-ubuntu): Cloudlab profile for setting up openstack.
-- [ORE](https://github.com/docc-lab/ORE): scripts to get openstack running on MOC.
-(Not active and not maintained)

 ## Forks of openstack projects